-- Make changes in your meal plan and insulin only with the advice of your diabetes team.
+- Make changes in your meal plan and insulin only with the advice of your diabetes care team.

-Insulin and Diabetes Pills
+Insulin and diabetes pills

 Including a variety of different foods and watching portion sizes is key to a healthy diet.
 Healthy eating is important before, during, and after pregnancy, as well as throughout your life.
 Healthy eating includes eating a wide variety of foods, including:

 - nonfat dairy products